timescale/docs.timescale.com-content/api.md

 partitioning key.
 >
->The deadlock is likely to happen when concurrent transactions simultaneously try to insert data into tables that are referenced in the foreign key constraints, and into the converting table itself.
+>The deadlock is likely to happen when concurrent transactions simultaneously try to insert data into tables that are referenced in the foreign key constraints and into the converting table itself.
 The deadlock can be prevented by manually obtaining `SHARE ROW EXCLUSIVE` lock on the referenced tables before calling `create_hypertable` in the same transaction, see [PostgreSQL documentation][postgres-lock] for the syntax.